aaron-seq/adastraa-ml-django-challenge/SETUP_GUIDE.md

 ALLOWED_HOSTS = os.getenv('ALLOWED_HOSTS', '*').split(',')
 ```

-## ❓ Getting Help
+## Getting Help

 If you encounter issues:

-1. Check this setup guide
+1. Review this setup guide
-2. Review error messages carefully
+2. Check error messages in console
-3. Check Django logs in the console
+3. Verify Django logs
-4. Review the code in `predictor/views.py` for debugging
+4. Examine code in `predictor/views.py` for debugging

-## 🎯 Next Steps
+## Next Steps

-1. ✅ Complete setup following this guide
+1. Complete setup following this guide
-2. ✅ Train the model with your data
+2. Train the model with your data
-3. ✅ Test the upload and prediction functionality
+3. Test upload and prediction functionality
-4. ✅ Review the code and documentation
+4. Review code and documentation
-5. ✅ (Optional) Deploy to a cloud platform
+5. (Optional) Deploy to cloud platform
-6. ✅ Submit your GitHub repository link
+6. Submit GitHub repository link

 ---

-**Good luck with the challenge!** 🚀

 For questions or issues, contact: aaronsequeira12@gmail.com